Support Extends Across Political Party and Geographic Location

 The proposals include measures to block essential ESA protections, to delist or downlist species like the gray wolf, grizzly bear and lesser prairie-chicken that are in need of ESA protections and funding.
 The ESA currently receives less than half of the funds needed for the U.S. Fish and Wildlife Service to fully implement species protections and recovery efforts.

-“These polling results only further illuminate the glaring disconnect between strong public support for the Endangered Species Act and actions of some members of Congress who seek to weaken this highly effective law in direct contrast with the interests of their constituents,” said Jamie Rappaport Clark, president and CEO of Defenders of Wildlife.
+“These polling results only further illuminate the glaring disconnect between strong public support for the Endangered Species Act and actions of some members of Congress who seek to weaken this highly effective law in direct contrast with the interests of their constituents,” said Jamie Rappaport Clark, Former president and CEO of Defenders of Wildlife.
 “Congress needs to remove their blinders and see the biodiversity crisis happening before their very eyes.
 Congress needs to listen to the public support for the Endangered Species Act, not undermine it with political interference, chronic underfunding and shortsightedness.”

 Poll results demonstrate: